Do You Really Need Studio Monitors to Mix? (Answered)

 Why you shouldn’t mix with regular speakers

 Home speakers are designed to be heard how the manufacturer wants you to listen to music, which is usually as pleasant as possible.
 The intent is to mask away any imperfections.
+I listed below some of the main reasons why you shouldn’t mix with regular speakers.

 When should use home speakers over monitors?